 Try not to compare them with each other and remember to celebrate their individual achievements.

 Multiple babies are more likely to be born prematurely (early), so have a higher risk of health issues or disability.
 Having a child with disabilities brings its own unique rewards and challenges.
 Read more about parenting a child with disabilities.

 Having multiple babies affects the entire family, including older children.
 You can help prevent potential sibling rivalry by explaining the changes to your older children in advance and involving them in the care of the babies.

 Make sure you spend individual time with your other children.
 It's normal if they take a while to get used to the new family unit.

 Try to treat all your children as individuals.
 Don’t feel obliged to dress them the same.
 You could refer to each child by name rather than 'the triplets' or 'the quads'.

 Postnatal depression after multiple births

 Parents of multiples are at much higher risk of exhaustion, relationship stress and postnatal depression and anxiety than parents of single babies.
 Fathers can also experience paternal depression after the birth of children.

-If you have feelings of being down, inadequate, anxious, have trouble sleeping, or find yourself worrying excessively about the babies, you may be experiencing postnatal depression.
+If you have feelings of being down, inadequate, anxious, are having trouble sleeping, or find yourself worrying excessively about the babies, you may have postnatal depression.
 There is plenty of help available from these trusted resources:

 Learn more here about the development and quality assurance of healthdirect content.